1. General information

 General information about automated decision-making and profiling is available in OP Financial Group's Privacy Statement at op.fi/dataprotection.

-The controller uses automated decision-making when concluding an agreement on digital services with a private customer.
+The controller uses automated decision-making when concluding an agreement on digital services or identification means with a private customer.
 Automated decision-making includes profiling using the following data concerning data subjects: personal identity code, address, information on whether the data subject is alive, representation, and certain sanctions lists published by the authorities.

 The data subject's personal data may be used to investigate whether the person is subject to international sanctions applied by the controller.
 Further information on OP Financial Group's sanctions compliance is primarily available in the terms and conditions of the acquired product or service.
 The sanctions list review ensures that international sanctions do not constitute an obstacle to a person's customer relationship or to acting as a representative of an entity.